markbarlow/180bpm/_drafts/notes-on-images-fonts-audio.md

      jjvico like:
+     7 (solo shoe, better than 4) - centering is good for mobile too; in use on homepage 6 (the herd) - good for blog maybe as represents many? in use for Credits 9b (two shoes) decent but not centred for mobile - definitely use though goes with 7 very well; in use on music apps page
+     4 (alternate solo shoe, currently in contact.html unused page), decent contrast especially if turn off the centering in the style sheet.
     1 (ticker without sufficient contract) - maybe for music artwork?
-     6 (the herd) - good for blog maybe as represents many?
-     7 (solo shoe, better than 4) - centering is good for mobile too 4 (alternate solo shoe, currently in contact.html unused page), decent contrast especially if turn off the centering in the style sheet.
-     9b (two shoes) decent but not centred for mobile - definitely use though goes with 7 very well 8 (colourful ticker only) ok for subsidiary page / success page after got the picture of running but not as good as 8 which has feet too
+     8 (colourful ticker only) ok for subsidiary page / success page after got the picture of running but not as good as 1 which has feet too

      DTS1,2,3 all tried - DTS 3 is the winner for mobile centering reasons.
 DTS 2 is a spare option for any track related pages